walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 ![](/assets/Screen Shot 2016-08-25 at 10.34.08 AM.jpg)

 Here, it looks like the tool is trending towards Rymer as the author of the Chapter, but we're mainly dealing with uncertainty.
 But that uncertainty itself is pretty interesting!
 Maybe what this is showing us is that the authors had a pretty similar style.
-We might want to investigate the uses of puncutation in different chapters or the lexical diversity, word length and sentence length in much more detail.
+Or maybe both authors had a hand in each chapter, and our training set is not particularly useful.
+If we had large bodies of text by each author we might have better luck.
+We might want to drill down further and investigate the uses of puncutation in different chapters or the lexical diversity, word length, and sentence length in much more detail.

 * Are other penny dreadfuls similar to _The String of Pearls_ in these respects?